 Change the Process

 Next time you need confidence during the change process, go to the bathroom and engage in two minutes of superman pose.
 You may feel like a complete idiot, but it will do wonders for your health and well-being.
 Start each day with a family superman pose before leaving the house!
 Think of yourselves as The Incredibles!

 By taking just a few minutes a day and following the suggestions above, you can put yourself in the best possible state of mind to manage change successfully.
 Change is constant; the sooner we accept that and get good at change, the happier we will be.
 Developing change capability is also probably one of the most sought-after skills in the world of work too.

 I hope you enjoyed that.

 ABOUT THE AUTHOR

-Sid Madge is the founder of Meee, hich draws on the best creativity and thinking from the worlds of psychology, neuroscience, branding, education and sociology, to help people achieve extraordinary lives.
-To date, Meee has transformed the lives of over 20,000 people, from leaders of SMEs to PLCs, to parents, teachers, students, carers, the unemployed and prison inmates.
+Sid Madge is the founder of Meee, which draws on the best creativity and thinking from psychology, neuroscience, branding, education and sociology to help people achieve extraordinary lives.
+To date, Meee has transformed the lives of over 20,000 people, from leaders of SMEs to PLCs to parents, teachers, students, carers, the unemployed and prison inmates.

-Sid Madge is also the author of the ‘Meee in a Minute’ series of books, which each offer 60 ways to change your life, work or family life in 60 seconds.
+Sid Madge is also the author of the ‘Meee in a Minute’ series of books, each offering 60 ways to change your life, work or family life in 60 seconds.